If you own property in Victoria, you may have to pay land tax.

 Once you have notified us that you are an absentee owner, your land tax assessments will include the absentee owner surcharge.
 We assume that your absentee owner status is current until you tell us otherwise.

 Failing to tell us that you are an absentee owner is a notification default under the Taxation Administration Act 1997.
-If this happens, you will be liable for penalty tax on the surcharge amount of land tax assessed in accordance with our revenue ruling on penalty tax and interest.
+For more information on notification default, please refer to Revenue Ruling TAA-008.
+If this happens, you will be liable for penalty tax on the surcharge amount of land tax assessed in accordance with Revenue Ruling TAA-007v5.
 This may be penalty tax of:

 - 5% if you voluntarily tell us that you are an absentee owner before we start an investigation